 To date, we have only had an insignificant number of customers who exercised their resale value guarantees and returned their vehicles to us.
 Based on current market demand for our vehicles, we estimate the market prices of our vehicles will continue to be above our resale value guarantee amounts.

-Chart of Tesla Working Capital
+Chart of Tesla’s Working Capital

 Tesla Acid Test Ratio (Quick Ratio)

 As briefly mentioned at the start of the article, the acid test ratio is calculated by excluding non-liquid assets such as inventory and prepaid expenses in the current asset portion of the formula.
-Therefore, the asset part of the acid test ratio is mainly made up of highly liquid assets such as cash and cash equivalents and accounts receivable.
+Therefore, the asset portion of the acid test ratio is mainly made up of highly liquid assets such as cash and cash equivalents and accounts receivable.

 Nevertheless, as long as there is demand for the company products, as seen from its surging revenue in recent quarters, Tesla will be doing just fine.